-9. Disorderly Conduct
+10. Disorderly Conduct

-Detention, threatening or physical abuse of another person in or associated with the University community, malicious destruction, damage, or misuse of University or private property, including, but not limited to, library materials, vandalism, fire equipment and alarms, obstructive and riotous acts, is prohibited.
-The above includes verbal or physical abuse of any member of the BSU community on or off campus, where the situation involves the educational purposes or objectives of the University.
+Detention, threatening or physical abuse of another person or obstructive or riotous acts in or associated with the University community is prohibited.
+The above includes verbal or physical abuse of any member of the BSU community on or off campus where the situation involves the educational purposes or objectives of the University.

-- 10. Lewd or Indecent Conduct is prohibited.
+11. Lewd or Indecent Conduct is prohibited.

-- 11. Gambling of any form is prohibited.

-- 12. Firearms or Dangerous Weapons
+- 12. Gambling of any form is prohibited. - 13.
+Firearms or Dangerous Weapons